flatpickles/sketchbook/README.md

 -   FileLoading vs FileParamLoader naming is confusing
 -   Increase hit area for sliders
 -   Default styles and modes, depending on parameter property names (e.g. "bgColor" would use color style by default)
--   Update function: take an optional "previousValues" parameter, containing previous values of exposed params before the latest update (so we can see what specifically changed).
-    { changedKey: key, previousValues: {} }
+-   Update function: take an optional "previousValues" parameter, containing previous values of exposed params before the latest update (so we can see what specifically changed). { changedKey: key, previousValues: {} }
--   Await function & load callbacks (for function & file params) so update is called after
--   Read through old notes and absorb in design doc
--   Read through design doc
 -   Clicking a group or project list item should scroll it fully into view.
 -   Optional explicit route name (vs. just using the filename/key)
 -   Better error messaging for config file parsing throughout